Service Industry Injuries

 Why Do You Need A Lawyer To File A Workers’ Compensation Claim?

-Things that may derail your claim for workers' compensation benefits:
+Things that may derail your claim:

 - Your employer may tell you that your injury won’t qualify for benefits.